 Ms. DeLeon's practice focuses primarily on medical malpractice, toxic tort litigation, and general liability defense.
 She has extensive experience handling cases involving serious personal injuries, such as paralysis, brain damage, complex regional pain syndrome (CRPS), systemic infections, permanent neurological disorders, cerebrovascular accidents, bowel perforations, and several different types of cancers.
 Ms. DeLeon’s experience extends to all phases of litigation, including appellate advocacy and participation in multiple jury trials.

 Ms. DeLeon is a 2017 graduate of the International Associate of Defense Counsel (IADC) Trial Academy, one of the oldest and most respected programs for developing defense trial advocacy skills.
-In 2019, Ms. DeLeon was named a "Rising Star" by Super Lawyers Magazine, an honor bestowed upon just 2.5% of Illinois attorneys.
+In 2019 and 2020, Ms. DeLeon was named a "Rising Star" by Super Lawyers Magazine, an honor bestowed upon just 2.5% of Illinois attorneys.

 Ms. DeLeon is a member of the Illinois Bar Association and the Chicago Bar Association.
 She is also a member of the Hispanic Lawyer Associate of Illinois (HLAI) and the Latino Alumni Association of Northwestern University (LANU).